aabounegm/InnoDevOpsCourse/app_python/README.md

 docker run -d -p 5000:5000 python-app
 ```

+## Endpoints

+- `/`: Displays the current time in Moscow.
+- `/visits`: Displays the number of visits to the app.

 ## Testing

 The unit tests use the `pytest` library to define test cases.